dbraun31/nh2024-hcp1200-ml/README.md

-# Using Machine Learning to Classify Emotional States in the Human Connectome Project Dataset - Neurohackademy 2024
+# Using Machine Learning to Classify Emotional States in the Human Connectome Project - Neurohackademy 2024

 This is the repository of the Neurohackademy 2024 Project "Using Machine Learning to Classify Emotional States in the Human Connectome Project Dataset"